nos3b3ar/admin-category-tree/readme.txt

 == Description ==

-This plugin is very useful if you have a lot of categories in more then one level.
+This plugin is very useful if you have a lot of categories (or custom taxonomies) in more then one level.
 It helps to see the only the first level categories at first.
 You can open the submenus by click on the +buttons

 Features:
-* Submenus are collapsed-in by default
+* Submenus are collapsed-in by default, except they have selected sub-items
+* The number of sub-items are displayed
-* Toggle(open/close) submenus by + / - Buttons
+* Toggle (open/close) the submenus by + / - buttons
-* Categories appears in bold if there have a submenu
+* The font is bold if there are sub-items
+* It works with any custom taxonomy too

 Notes:
 It's very lightweight plugin.
 A simple solution by adding few lines of CSS an JS to the admin-area. less code, simple work. ;)